Last updated on January 10th, 2019 at 04:40 pm

 During The Trip: Cycling Camino de Santiago

 Supposedly, people should be walking or riding a horse in Camino de Santiago.
 These people are prioritized, compared to those cycling Camino de Santiago.
 When I did Camino de Santiago, I didn´t have any problem to get accommodation.
 But this was traveling there during the lean season.
 All the Albergues that I used until I got Galicia were for free or gotten from donation.
-You can find information about your accommodation for Albergues and also for the stages in this link and information about the address to find the Albergues.
+You can find information about your accommodation for Albergues and also for the stages information about the address to find the Albergues.
 There are usually Albergues every 5-7 kilometers during Camino de Santiago.
 That should be less than half an hour by bicycle.

 Before getting to Galicia (last part of Camino de Santiago), it was easy to find Albergues.
 All of them were really good.
 They have blankets, hot shower and everything that you need into the kitchen.
 These were either offered for free or through donation.